 - Seaweed (Irish sea moss or kelp)

-What if you are traveling and your options are limited?
+What if you are travelling and your options are limited?

 Look for simple meals in which you can alter or just avoid certain foods in the dish.
-Things such as salads, stir fry and plated meals are a good option as they aren’t too hard to separate out the foods you don’t want to eat.
-Just be sure to avoid high sugar dressings on salads, as well as sugar-loaded marinades and or sauces.
+Things such as salads, stir fry and plated meals are good options as they aren’t too hard to separate the foods you don’t want to eat.
+Just be sure to avoid high-sugar dressings on salads, as well as sugar-loaded marinades and or sauces.

-Limiting your eating options will add extra pressures at a time where you should be relaxed and enjoying yourself.
+Limiting your eating options will add extra pressure at a time where you should be relaxed and enjoying yourself.

 If you are traveling for business or a long period, and you plan to stick to a Vegan and ketogenic diet, follow the above recommendations.
 Try to make it as simple as possible for yourself.